Tilt to Live: Development

 Developer Alex Okafor was inspired by Geometry Wars, wanting to make a game that he could create in his spare time.
 He created a prototype and showed it to his work partner Adam Stewart, who helped Okafor work on it until it was launch ready.
 The theme of the game never evolved from arrow versus dots, as they found it simple and easy for players to understand.
 Instead, they focused on weapons, writing, sound effects, and music.
 The two met up once a week to discuss ideas and possible improvements, and then they would go back and continue working on their own respective areas.
 Both were responsible for the user interface and game design; Adam was incharge of art development, while Okafor was in charge of the engine.
-The music was entirely royalty-free, which cost about USD$50.
+The music was entirely royalty-free, which cost about US$50.
 Development took about six months.
 Following the successful launch, the pair began work on additional content and features.